johnyenter-briars/chrust/README.md

 ### Visual Features
 - [X] Terminal UI
-- [ ] GUI
 - [X] Web

-### 'Program Ease of Use' Features
-- [ ] Access to mutable AI difficulty settings
-- [ ] Game saves/loads/history

 ## Prerelease

-The first Chrust prerelease is completed!
-Checkout the prerelase here: [0.1.0](https://github.com/johnyenter-briars/chrust/releases/tag/0.1.0)
+The second Chrust prerelease is completed!
+Checkout the prerelase here: [0.2.0](https://github.com/johnyenter-briars/chrust/releases/tag/0.2.0)

 Any feedback on any part of the codebase would be greatly appreciated!